-Masturbating an hour or two before sex is one of the oldest methods of increasing ejaculation time and treating premature ejaculation.
+Masturbating before sex is a common method of increasing ejaculation time and treating premature ejaculation.

-The pre-sex masturbation method works by putting your body in its refractory period—a short period between orgasms in which you’ll find it more difficult to orgasm again.
-Time things right and you might find it easy to last longer in bed, all without any sensitivity issues.
+Thought the exact science is behind it is relatively un-tested, the pre-sex masturbation method is thought to work by putting your body in its refractory period — a short period between orgasms in which you’ll find it more difficult to orgasm again.

 Timing is important here.
 While waiting an hour might make having sex easy, it’s important to provide enough time for your body to partially recover in order to avoid erectile dysfunction.